 Psilocybin in Oregon — Only “Services”?

-In Oregon, the Oregon Psilocybin Society appears to be seeking “access to Psilocybin Services in Oregon.”
-This access would meant mean that “any individual over 21 years of age, upon attaining medical clearance from a physician, could participate in a sequence of sessions, provided on-site at a state licensed Psilocybin Service Center.
+In Oregon, the Oregon Psilocybin Society is seeking “access to psilocybin services in Oregon.”
+This access would mean that “any individual over 21 years of age, upon attaining medical clearance from a physician, could participate in a sequence of sessions, provided on-site at a state licensed Psilocybin Service Center.”